BRHN-11/cre-r1/README.md

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-Creating a thread in the [Wuzhucoin discussion forum](https://wuzhucointalk.org/index.php?board=2.0) will allow the Wuzhucoin development team members to review your proposal and to provide assistance with creating a test plan.
+Creating a thread in the [Cowrie discussion forum](https://cowrietalk.org/index.php?board=2.0) will allow the Cowrie development team members to review your proposal and to provide assistance with creating a test plan.